zextras/tech-doc/source/_includes/_installation/multinode-suggestions.rst

 Before starting the installation, bear in mind to:

+* Make sure each Node satisfies the :ref:`carbonio-requirements` and you have carried out all :ref:`preliminary` tasks.

 * Always start with the installation of :ref:`role-mesh-install` Roles

 * When installing multiple Roles on a Node, the tasks listed in